8 Spring Cleaning Hacks for a Decluttered Home

 - Sell: Selling furniture, tech and other expensive items is a much more eco-friendly alternative to tossing bulky pieces on the curb, and can help offset some of the original purchasing cost.
 Check out our tips on how to sell on Facebook Marketplace and Craigslist to craft eye-catching listings.

-With warmer weather right around the corner, now’s the time to stow your heavy coats and scarves and bring out the tees, skirts and shorts.
+With the weather warming up, now’s the time to stow your heavy coats and scarves and bring out the tees, skirts and shorts.
 Before you tuck your winter garb away, be sure to run it through the wash or take it to the dry cleaners to remove any dirt or grease that can attract beetles and moths.
 Plastic bins are the best option for storage, but some materials — like wool — need to breathe and might fare better in a zippered cotton bag.
 If possible, tuck everything under your bed or outsource your storage needs.

 Spring isn’t all idyllic — along with the weather is plenty of pollen that can trigger allergies.
 As you’re cleaning, you might be releasing all kinds of pet dander and dust mites into the air.
 Keep the windows open to encourage air circulation, and wear a mask if you’re using harsh cleaners or chemicals (we recommend swapping to eco-friendly DIY versions, when possible).
 It might also be a good idea to invest in an air purifier or vacuum with an EPA-approved HEPA filter that sucks in and traps any particles that might make your sneezer worse.